 Amazon Parrots | Genus Amazona | ParrotsLove

-Amazon parrot is the common name for a parrot of the genus Amazona.
-These are medium-sized parrots native to the New World ranging from South America to Mexico and the Caribbean.
-Most amazon parrots are predominantly green, with accenting colors that depend on the species and can be quite vivid.
+Amazon parrot is a common name for a parrot from the Amazona genus.
+These medium-sized parrots are native to the New World, including South America, Mexico, and the Caribbean.
+Most amazon parrots are mostly green, with bright accent colors that vary by species.

-Amazon parrots are highly intelligent birds, they are often described as boisterous, playful, and outgoing — some even like to sing.
-Male Amazons have a reputation for exhibiting “macho” behavior — they might flare their tail feathers, pin their eyes and “strut” across the floor or table top.
+Amazon parrots are very intelligent birds that are frequently described as noisy, energetic, and extroverted; some even like singing.
+Male Amazons are known for their “macho” behavior, which includes flaring their tail feathers, pinning their eyes, and “strutting” over the floor or tabletop.

-Most Amazon parrots love to bathe; and bathing opportunities can include joining their owner in the shower, getting a spray bath, or jumping in their water dish and splashing water all about.
-Bathing is an important part of an Amazon’s feather health.
-Because of their love of food and their habit of begging for table foods from their owners, Amazon parrots tend to tip the scales toward being overweight.
-An Amazon parrot needs a spacious cage with toys and swings spread out, as well as a play gym/play tree, climbing rope and/or ladders to scale to encourage movement and exercise.
+Most Amazon parrots enjoy bathing, which might include accompanying their owner in the shower, taking a spray bath, or jumping into their water dish and splashing water all over.
+Bathing is an essential aspect of an Amazon’s feather health.
+Because of their love of eating and habit of begging for table meals from their owners, Amazon parrots are prone to obesity.
+An Amazon parrot requires a large cage with toys and swings spread out, as well as a play gym/play tree, climbing rope, and/or ladders to stimulate mobility and exercise.

 Amazon Parrots Diet:

-• Amazon Parrots should be provided a high-quality, suitably sized parrot / bird mix, supplemented with various fruits, green foods, millet spray, and occasionally some mealworms is generally regarded as suitable.
+• Amazon Parrots should be fed a high-quality, appropriately proportioned parrot/bird mix supplemented with various fruits, green foods, millet spray, and, on occasion, mealworms.

-• An Amazon parrot often has a hearty appetite, especially for people food so owners need to make sure that they (and other household members) do not overdue it with treats and table foods.
+• An Amazon parrot has a voracious appetite, particularly for human food, therefore owners must ensure that they (and other household members) do not overdo it on snacks and table meals.

-• An Amazon parrot’s main diet should consist of a nutritionally balanced manufactured diet, as well as an assortment of healthy vegetables, some fruit and healthy treats that pack nutrition instead of empty calories.
+• An Amazon parrot’s main food should include a nutritionally balanced manufactured diet as well as a variety of healthy vegetables, fruit, and healthy treats that provide nutrition rather than empty calories.

 Amazon Parrot Care

-• Enclosures should be as large as possible, such that the bird is able to fully extend it’s wings and flap without touching the cage walls
+• Enclosures should be as large as feasible, so that the bird may fully stretch and flap its wings without contacting the cage walls.

-• Cage should be clean, secure, safe and constructed of durable, non-toxic materials
+• Cages should be clean, secure, safe, and made of sturdy, non-toxic materials.

-• Perches should be of variable widths, heights, and textures.
-Also provide a concrete perch to help to maintain the toenails.
+• Perches should be of various widths, heights, and textures.
+Also, give a concrete perch to help with toenail maintenance.

-• Avoid placing perches directly over food or water to prevent contamination
+• Avoid placing perches directly over food or water to prevent infection.

-• Parrots should stay in their cage or a “bird safe” room when they are not under direct supervision.
+• Parrots should be kept in their cage or a “bird-safe” room when not under direct observation.

-• Birds with unrestricted access to the home are at risk for accidents such as toxin ingestion, electrocution, pet attacks, and drowning.
+• Birds with unfettered access to the home are vulnerable to accidents such as poison ingestion, electrocution, pet attacks, and drowning.

-Other diseases/conditions that affect Amazon parrots include:Polyomavirus (can cause anorexia, lethargy, weight loss, death); Chlamydiosis (signs include low appetite, fluffed feathers, nasal discharge) and vitamin-A deficiency if fed an inadequate diet.
+Other diseases/conditions that affect Amazon parrots include polyomavirus (may cause anorexia, lethargy, weight loss, and mortality), chlamydiosis (symptoms include decreased appetite, fluffed feathers, and nasal discharge), and vitamin-A insufficiency if fed an inadequate diet.

 Interesting Facts and Quirks:

-Amazon parrots have a distinct odor that seems to emanate from their respitory system.
-This odor is not unpleasant and those who adore Amazon parrots often associate this smell with something good.
-The odor is most noticeable near their nares.
-The purpose for this odor is not known at this time, as most birds do not have many receptors for scent.
+Amazon parrots emit a peculiar odor originating from their respiratory system.
+This stench is not unpleasant, and those who enjoy Amazon parrots frequently link it with something positive.
+The odor is more evident near the nares.
+The purpose of this odor is unknown at this time, as most birds have few scent receptors.

 Potential Behavior Problems:

-Amazon parrots have been labeled as having a reputation of becoming aggressive upon sexual maturity, to the point that some breeders refuse to breed them for the pet trade.
-Some behavior consultants have labeled several Amazon species as “hot” indicating they will likely behave aggressively as they mature.
-Unfortunately this label is less likely the result of some innate characteristic of Amazon parrots, but the result of a lack of information on how to train Amazon parrots with positive reinforcement.
-There are many examples of mature well behaved Amazon parrots.
+Amazon parrots have a reputation for becoming aggressive once sexually mature, hence some breeders refuse to breed them for the pet trade.
+Several Amazon species have been designated as “hot” by behavior consultants, indicating that they will likely exhibit aggressive behavior as they age.
+Unfortunately, this designation is more frequently the result of a lack of knowledge about how to train Amazon parrots using positive reinforcement.
+There are many examples of mature, well-behaved Amazon parrots.

 Amazon Parrot Lifespan